simonsk1990/profile-rest-api/README.md

-# profiles - rest - api
+# Djano testing with rest api

-rest-api-code -- just to show